seancorfield/honeysql/doc/getting-started.md

 Currently, the only dialect that has substantive differences from the others is `:mysql` for which the `:set` clause has a different precedence than ANSI SQL.

+See [New Relic NRQL Support](nrsql.md) for more details of the NRQL dialect.

 You can change the dialect globally using the `set-dialect!` function, passing in one of the keywords above.
 You need to call this function